gayverjr/pyemap/README.md

 - **Website:** https://emap.bu.edu
 - **News:** https://twitter.com/eMap_protein
 # Installation
+PyeMap requires Python versions 3.5 and later, and a working copy of [wget](https://www.gnu.org/software/wget/) in the path.
+It has been tested on OSX and Linux platforms.
 This is an abbreviated version of the instructions provided in our [documentation](https://pyemap.readthedocs.io/en/latest/install.html).

-### Conda (recommended):
+### Conda(recommended OSX and Linux):
-The conda recipe will install all dependencies necessary for full functionality.
+For OSX and Linux users, the conda recipe will install all dependencies necessary for full functionality.
 ```
 # create new virtual environment
-$ conda create -n pyemap_env python=3.7
+$ conda create -n pyemap_env
 $ conda activate pyemap_env
 # include channels for dependencies, only needs to be done once
 $ conda config --add channels conda-forge --add channels salilab --add channels bioconda --add channels gayverjr